bandprotocol/bandchain-docs/docs/develop/developer-tools/02-bandchain.js/04-example.md

 ## Get Tunnels

-This example demonstrates how to query tunnel information from Band Protocol's tunnel module.
-Tunnels are used for cross-chain communication and data routing in Band Protocol's infrastructure.
+This example demonstrates how to query tunnel information from BandChain tunnel module.
+Tunnels are used for cross-chain communication and data routing in BandChain infrastructure.

 ```js
 const getTunnels = async () => {